 Schoolhouse Electric is known for their light fixtures, but it’s well worth a visit to the store even if you’re not looking for lamps or furniture.
 They have a great collection of homewares and art that’s just plain fun to browse, and don’t forget the tasty Ristretto Roasters located in the store!

-Workshop is one part botanical home shop, one part florist and another part space for—you guessed it—workshops.
+Sea of Roses is one part botanical home shop, one part florist and another part space for—you guessed it—workshops.
 Always worth a visit to browse their flowers and gifts!

 Field Trip hosts workshops—think macrame, collage and DIY beauty—and stocks lovely home goods, natural beauty products and now serves espresso!
 Plan on hanging out for a while.